 The issue of Bose condensation for particles with such a dispersion relation is a non-trivial one.
 On the non-interacting level there is no transition at any finite temperature.
-This is due to the square root, $(E-E_{\cal C})^{-1/2}$, divergence of the single particle density of states (DOS) near the bottom of the band.
-Such behavior of DOS highlights similarities with one-dimensional systems, where the groundstate of strongly repulsive bosons is given by the Tonks-Girardeau gas of free fermions \cite{tonks,girardeau,LiebLiniger,yang,gaudin}.
-Here we show that the effective fermions picture describes the groundstate of hardcore bosons on our 2D lattices as well.
+This is due to the square root, $(E-E_{\cal M})^{-1/2}$, divergence of the single particle DOS near the bottom of the band.
+Such behavior of DOS highlights similarities with one-dimensional systems, where the ground state of strongly repulsive bosons is given by the Tonks-Girardeau gas of free fermions \cite{tonks,girardeau,LiebLiniger,yang,gaudin}.
+Here we show that the effective fermion picture describes the ground state of hardcore bosons on 2D moat lattices as well.